RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Biology/Disease/Spell Malfunction.md

+> [!warning]
-> [!warni[](Meta/Stubs.md)s a Template.
+> This page is a Template.
 This block, and others like it in the page, should be removed.
 Tags, page name, TOC, and others should be modified as necessary.

 # Etymology